 Students will benefit from a wide range of career services to be positioned for success through graduation and beyond.
 Services include portfolio and homework reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and 1:1 career coaching.
-Graduates will receive a non-credit Certificate of Completion from the University of Utah Professional Education Community Engagement and will have a portfolio of projects demonstrating a working knowledge of web development or learn skills applicable to certifications in our cybersecurity program.
+Graduates will receive a non-credit Certificate of Completion from the University of Utah Professional Education Community Engagement and will have a portfolio of projects demonstrating a working knowledge of web development, UX/UI, or data analytics, or learn skills applicable to certifications in our cybersecurity program.

 University of Utah Professional Education Boot Camps are powered by Trilogy Education Services, a 2U, Inc. brand.

 Recent University of Utah Professional Education Boot Camps Reviews: Rating 4.7

 Recent University of Utah Professional Education Boot Camps News

 - Cryptography, Ethical Hacking, Linux, Mobile Security, Network Security, Penetration Testing, Python